mayerrobert/jmurmel/lambda/README.md

 Fast and powerful Open Source Lisp interpreters and compilers are a dime a dozen, why not try JMurmel?

-(Murmel is the name of the programming language (which is a Lisp dialect), JMurmel is the name of the interpreter that supports Murmel.
+Murmel is the name of the programming language (which is a Lisp dialect), JMurmel is the name of the interpreter/ compiler that implements Murmel.
-For more details on the language supported see `murmel-langref.lisp`.)
+For more details on the language see `murmel-langref.lisp`.

-JMurmel features tail call optimization, dynamic as well as lexical environments, a trace facility (trace and untrace function calls) and has garbage collection c/o Java.

 The interpreter, REPL, compiler as well as generated compiled Jars all run on top of the JVM.

+JMurmel features a REPL with a trace facility (trace and untrace function calls), tail call optimization (interpreter only, compiled code is not yet TCO'd), dynamic as well as lexical environments,
+JSR223 support
+and has garbage collection c/o Java.

 Murmel and JMurmel are Copyright (C) 2020 Robert Mayer.
 All rights reserved.